Firewalls

 First, take a look at what is being allowed and blocked.
 This can be in the form of IP addresses, domain names, and applications.
 Analyze where traffic is going to and where it's coming from.
 Take a look at the ports being used.
 Usually this will be 443 or 80.
 More on those later.
 There should also be the connection protocol.
 This will usually be TCP or UDP.
 Timestamps are also important.

-The other really important thing to look for is a pattern.
+The other important thing to look for is a pattern.
 If you keep seeing unusual traffic from a single IP, that could be someone trying to break into your network or a piece of malware could be phoning home.
 If you keep getting a bunch of odd traffic coming in during your sleeping hours, that could be an indication that someone infected a device on your network and is waiting until you're away to do whatever it is they're doing.

 There's going to be a lot of info on a network log, so if you haven't used one before, it'll take some time to get used to understanding what it is that you're looking at.
 Try not to freak out if you see a bunch of stuff going on, because it's normal to have a lot of incoming and outgoing connections.
 You will want to make sure you're paying attention to anything that gets blocked.
 That could be a sign that something is wrong and needs further action.

 Last thing I'll cover is ports.
 I'll give you the number of some specific ports that are important to know so you have an idea of what you're seeing on logs and what each does so you don't block something important.
 To give you a quick analogy of why these are so important, think of it this way.
-Internet is traffic going down a street (IP address).
+Internet is car traffic going down a street (IP address).
 A house is the place that car needs to get to (Port).

-There are a holy shit ton of ports that are used, but only a handful that you really need to know about to help secure your network.
+There are a ton of ports that are used, but only a handful that you really need to know about to help secure your network.
 Here's the breakdown of what they are and what they are used for:

 22: Secure Shell (SSH) - This is used to establish a secure remote connection between computers.
 Usually this is used in a business environment and not seen on a typical home network.
-Unless you have a use for this, you should keep SSH disabled, as it just increases the attack surface to have it open.
+Unless you have a use for this, you should keep SSH disabled, as it increases the attack surface to have it open.

 53: Domain Name System (DNS) - As the name implies, this port is used for DNS traffic to resolve to IP addresses.
 Check out the DNS page to learn more if you haven't already.